clockworklabs/com.clockworklabs.spacetimedbsdk/.github/pull_request_template.md

 *List any PRs here that are required for this SDK change to work*

 ## Testsuite
 *If you would like to run against a specific SpacetimeDB branch in the testsuite, specify that here.
-This is a branch name, not a PR.*
+This can be a branch name or a link to a PR.*

-SpacetimeDB branch name:
+SpacetimeDB branch name: master

 ## Testing
 *Write instructions for a test that you performed for this PR*